kimushu/json5pp/README.md

 ## Limitation

 * Not fully compatible with unquoted keys in JSON5 (Some unicode will be rejected as keys)
+* All strings are assumed to be stored in UTF-8 encoding.

 ## ToDo